 Most colonial communities had a pillory.
 Lancaster was no different.
 Its pillory and whipping post were located in the northwestern corner of Centre Square near the courthouse.
 It was here that lawbreakers could be displayed in agonizing positions, often with bare backs streaked with dried blood and purple welts.

 In these early days, horse stealing was a frequent crime but still a serious offense.
 It was usually punished by public whipping.
 On one occasion, a man accused of sedition against the King was sentenced to stand for an hour in the pillory and to receive 15 lashes across his bare back.

 Women were not immune from such punishments either.
 Just ask Anne Towes.

-Thieves were publicly whipped and wore a large letter “T” on their coat for six months.
-Even persons “who should be clamorous with their tongues” by shouting or scolding, could be sentenced to be gagged and made to stand in the pillory.
+Thieves were publicly whipped and wore a large letter “T” on their coats for six months.
+Even persons “who should be clamorous with their tongues” by shouting or scolding could be sentenced to be gagged and made to stand in the pillory.

 It was the practice at the time that all county trials be held in the county seat.
 During much of the 1700s, Lancaster County extended over a large area of almost 5,000 square miles.
 As a result, many of the offenders were strangers to Lancaster and easy targets of abuse by town residents or mischievous pranksters while trapped in the pillory.

 Never miss a new post or article by signing up for email updates below and following Uncharted Lancaster on Facebook or Instagram.

 If you have a ghost story, you want to share as part of Haunted Lancaster, comment below or email me.